awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

   To obtain the most benefit for Redshift as a target, we recommend that the value of `ParallelApplyBufferSize` be at least two times \(double or more\) the number of `ParallelApplyThreads`\.

 **Note**
-Support for the use of `ParallelApply*` task settings during CDC to Amazon Redshift target endpoints is available in AWS DMS versions 3\.4\.3 and later\.
+Support for the use of `ParallelApply*` task settings during CDC to Amazon Redshift target endpoints is available in AWS DMS versions 3\.4\.3 and higher\.

 The level of parallelism applied depends on the correlation between the total *batch size* and the *maximum file size* used to transfer data\.
 When using multithreaded CDC task settings with a Redshift target, benefits are gained when batch size is large in relation to the maximum file size\.
 For example, you can use the following combination of endpoint and task settings to tune for optimal performance\.